Nina Auchincloss Straight: Personal life

-Nina and Newton separated in 1972 and divorced in 1974.
-In 1977, Steers was elected to the U.S. House of Representatives from Maryland's 8th congressional district.
-Steers remarried to Inge Wirsich Irwin in 1978, whom he remained married to until his death in 1993.
+Nina and Steers separated in 1972 and divorced in 1974.
+In 1976, Steers was elected to the U.S. House of Representatives from Maryland's 8th congressional district.
+Steers remarried to Inge Wirsich Irwin in 1978, to whom he remained married until his death in 1993.

-In 1974, Nina married her second husband, Michael Whitney Straight (1916–2004), a member of the Whitney family who was a publisher and novelist.
+In 1974, Nina married her second husband, Michael Whitney Straight, 21 years her senior and a member of the Whitney family who was a publisher and novelist.
 Straight was the son of Willard Dickerman Straight, an investment banker who died in Michael's infancy, and Dorothy Payne Whitney, a philanthropist.
 After his mother's remarriage to Leonard Knight Elmhirst, Straight lived in England.
 The wedding was attended by Janet Auchincloss, Jackie Kennedy, Renata Adler, Beatrice Straight, and Peter Cookson.
 Nina and Michael's marriage ended in divorce in 1998.
-He later married Katharine Gould, a child psychiatrist and art historian, whom he remained married to until his death in 2004.
+He later married Katharine Gould, a child psychiatrist and art historian, to whom he remained married until his death in 2004.